phun-ky/phun-ky.github.io/_posts/2007-09-26-dreamscene-effect-on-ubuntu.md

 ---
 layout: post
-title: "dreamscene effect on ubuntu"
+title: "Dreamscene effect on Ubuntu"
 description: ""
 category: "Archive"
-tags: []
+tags: [ubuntu, dreamscene, how-to, windows dreamscene]
 ---
 {% include JB/setup %}
 Stumbled over a great effect for my gnome desktop on Ubuntu Studio, a Dreamscene look-a-like effect.
 The best thing was that I only needed 2 lines in the console for making this effect!